The Club

 Our club is primarily about cricket, but we also take responsibility for helping our members live a healthy, successful life in our diverse community.

-Featured on this site are options for enrolments, payment of subscriptions, booking the indoor nets, buying club gear and many more.
-However, if you require further assistance or have any questions, please call the club on 09 576 5602 or email admin@hpcc.org.nz
+If you require further assistance or have any questions, please call the club on 09 576 5602 or email admin@hpcc.org.nz

 Our Cricket Community